sindresorhus/noop-process/readme.md

 Give the process a [title](https://nodejs.org/api/process.html#process_process_title) to make it easier to see in `ps` or kill it with `killall`.

+Maximum 15 characters as anything longer will be truncated by the system.

 ##### persistent

 Type: `boolean`